orfeotoolbox/let-it-snow/doc/tutorials/prepare_snow_annual_map_data.md

 ## Execution

-The script can now simply be launched by the following command.
+The script can now simply be launched by the following command:

 ```
 python prepare_snow_annual_map_data.py
 ```

 The generated log allows to monitor the status of the data requires before snow annual map processing.
-In the case where all the required snow products are not already available in the **"snow_products_dir"** (which is more than likely!), the script will call two different type of asynchronous sub-process:
+In the case where all the required snow products are not already available in the **"snow_products_dir"** (which is more than likely!), the script will call two different types of asynchronous sub-processes:

  - the first one is a request for the generation of the missing snow products under **"snow_products_dir"**, when the L2A products are available.
  - the second one is triggered when some L2A products are not available, the sub-process in then in charge for the downloading of the products in to the datalake (see Amalthee documentation for command amalthee_theia.fill_datalake())